JonathanDC64/ShellScripting/Shell Scripting Notes.md

 `passwd -u username` to unlock account

-Since these do not prevent users from accessing the acount using an ssh key.
+Since these do not prevent users from accessing the account using an ssh key.

 ```bash